HimoriK/book/src/ch01-03-hello-cargo.md

 Hello, world!
 ```

-Cargo also provides a command called `cargo check`.
-This command quickly checks
+Using `cargo check` quickly checks your code to make sure it compiles but
-your code to make sure it compiles but doesn’t produce an executable:
+doesn’t produce an executable:

 ```console
 $ cargo check